imyrvold/XComic/README.md

 It is used in both **ContentView_Previews** and **DetailView_Previews**.
 I added a json file with an array of 20 comic json objects, for easy previewing from the xkcd web site.

 ## Networking
 Next I googled around to find a simple solution for image loading, using the new Swift concurrency features.
 I have previously used AsyncImage, but wanted to avoid using external packages.
 I found a nice implementation at [Using Swift’s async/await to build an image loader](https://www.donnywals.com/using-swifts-async-await-to-build-an-image-loader/).
 I modified it a bit, mainly by commenting out the persisting the image to file after loading, which gave me an error that I at the time didn't immediately see a solution for.
 I thought I would come back solving this issue later if I had time.
+(In the last hour of the challenge, I fixed this issue.)

 For the API networking I used a proven model and functions I have previously used, the *ApiClient* which uses a generic struct type that makes it very easy to directly decode json loaded from an API call directly to a Swift model.
 I have implemented this solution myself in my present work, just simplified it a bit for this app.